5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/README.md

 ## About
 OpenCore EFI folder and config for running macOS Monterey and newer on the Lenovo ThinkPad T490.
 Read the documentation carefully in order to boot macOS successfully.

-> [!WARNING]
+> [!CAUTION]
 >
-> Don't update to macOS 14.4 beta 1!
-It causes a Kernel Panic.
-If you still do, you need an updated version of AirportItlm.kext: [https://github.com/OpenIntelWireless/itlwm/issues/953](https://github.com/OpenIntelWireless/itlwm/issues/953#issuecomment-1920413379)
+> Don't update to macOS 14.4 beta – it causes a Kernel Panic during install!

 ### Notable Features
 - Compatible with macOS Sonoma